Grade Level: 8 (6-8)

 SummaryThis lesson begins with a brief history of robotics, describing how robots are beneficial to engineering and society and then explores how robots have been used in recent space exploration efforts.
-The engineering design of the two Mars rovers, Spirit and Opportunity, are examples of advanced engineering design for space research.
-The maneuverability of these two spacecraft's robotic arms and the functionality of their tools is discussed.
+The engineering design of the Mars rovers, Spirit, Opportunity, and Curiosity, are examples of advanced engineering design for space research.
+The maneuverability of these spacecraft's robotic arms and the functionality of their tools are discussed.

 After this lesson, students should be able to:

-- Understand the need for robots in engineering and society.
+- Describe the need for robots in engineering and society.

 - Explain how robots explore space.

-- Know the importance of the cameras and tools of rovers.
+- Describe the importance of the cameras and tools of rovers.

 - Recognize that science and engineering often depend on each other.